XiaoLiSean/XiaoLiSean.github.io/_pages/research.md

 <b>A Set Theoretic Approach to RC Car Localization</b> [<a href="https://github.com/XiaoLiSean/SetThmSLAM" target="_blank" style="color:#5DADE2;">Github</a>]
 <br>
 <i>In Collaboration with Dr. Yutong Li, Advisor:</i> <a href="https://sites.google.com/a/umich.edu/kolmanovsky/" target="_blank" style="color:#5DADE2;"><i>Prof. Ilya Kolmanovsky</i></a>
-<p>Set membership based localization for CCTV system with monocular and stereo cameras</p>
+<p>A set membership-based localization algorithm for CCTV systems with monocular and stereo cameras is developed in this project which enables a robust and guaranteed localization performance for autonomous vehicle localization.
+Meanwhile, leveraging sensors information in infrastructure, an integrated platform for autonomous vehicle path planning, control, navigation, and localization is developed in simulation environment.</p>

 <div class="w3-content w3-display-container" id="slideshow2">
   <div class="w3-display-container mySlides">